Dynamical invariant based shortcut to equilibration in open quantum systems: Shortcut to equilibration for the damped harmonic oscillator

-We know that the state of the particle will be Gaussian during the dynamics and thus can be fully determined by the expectation values $\langle a^{\dagger}a\rangle(t)=\Tr(a^{\dagger}a\rho_{S}(t))$ and $\langle a^{2}\rangle(t)=\Tr(a^{2}\rho_{S}(t))$ characterizing the excitation and the squeezing of the particle.
+We know that the state of the particle will be Gaussian during the dynamics since the Hamiltonian is quadratic \cite{Eisert_2003}.
+Therefore it can be fully determined by the expectation values $\langle a^{\dagger}a\rangle(t)=\Tr(a^{\dagger}a\rho_{S}(t))$ and $\langle a^{2}\rangle(t)=\Tr(a^{2}\rho_{S}(t))$ characterizing the excitation and the squeezing of the particle.
 The equations describing their evolution during the driving protocol are obtained in the interaction picture from the master equation \eqref{dho} as

 Since the particle is initially in a Gibbs state with $\langle \tilde{a}^{2}\rangle(0)=0$, it follows from Eq.~\eqref{a2} that $\langle \tilde{a}^{2}\rangle=0$ at any time during the dynamics.
 Thus, the protocol is described by the differential equation \eqref{nt} alone.
 Furthermore, the initial and target state are equilibrium states which implies $\langle\Tilde{a}^{\dagger}\Tilde{a}\rangle(0)=(e^{\frac{\hbar\omega_{0}}{k_{B}T}}-1)^{-1}$, $\langle\Tilde{a}^{\dagger}\Tilde{a}\rangle(t_{f})=(e^{\frac{\hbar\omega_{f}}{k_{B}T}}-1)^{-1}$ and $\frac{d\langle\Tilde{a}^{\dagger}\Tilde{a}\rangle(0)}{dt}=\frac{d\langle\Tilde{a}^{\dagger}\Tilde{a}\rangle(t_{f})}{dt}=0$.
 In addition to these boundary conditions, we impose $\frac{d^{2}\langle\Tilde{a}^{\dagger}\Tilde{a}\rangle(0)}{dt^{2}}=\frac{d^{2}\langle\Tilde{a}^{\dagger}\Tilde{a}\rangle(t_{f})}{dt^{2}}=0$ to ensure a smooth evolution of the system between the initial state and the target state.